Megha (2014 film): Soundtrack

 The film's soundtrack was composed by Ilaiyaraaja.
 The album features seven tracks, one of which was "Putham Pudhu Kaalai" from the film Alaigal Oivathillai which was remastered in this film.
 In an interview, Purushothaman, a long time associate of Ilaiyaraaja revealed that "Putham Pudhu Kaalai" was originally recorded for the film "Maruthani" supposed to be directed by Mahendran.
 The movie was never made and the song was made as part of the Alaigal Oivathillai LP Record.
 Ilaiyaraaja himself had sung two songs in the film and his son Yuvan Shankar Raja had rendered two songs.
 Ilaiyaraaja stated that he agreed to compose the music since he liked the story and the screenplay.
 Apart from "Puthum Pudhu Kaalai", the lyrics for other songs were written by Na.
 Muthukumar and Palani Bharathi.
+Putham Puthu Kalai song reached 99Million hits in youtube as one of the highest record in Ilayaraja songs.

 The music was well received by critics.
 The New Indian Express called Ilaiyaraja's songs and the score "the film's strength", and Sify wrote, "Ilaiyaraaja owns most of scenes in the movie with his background score and is indeed a backbone for propelling the narration in the screenplay".